erictzimas/SoftwareEngAssignments/analyzer/README.md

 2. Benefits.
 * Separation of concerns: The logic to instantiate classes is separated.
-* Flexibility: We can extend lowerclass hierarchy without affecting higher classes.
+* Flexibility: We can extend lower class hierarchy without affecting higher classes.
 * Provides a simple interface to a complex system
 * De-couples the subsystem for clients and other subsystems, thereby promoting subsystem independence and portability
 * Layers the subsystem
+* Hides implementation details from Client
 3. Classes Participating
-* 3 factory design patterns implemented in SourceFileReader, SourceCodeAnalyzer and MetricsExporter, 1 facade pattern implemented in DemoClient to hide the implementetion of the Analyzer functions.
+* 3 factory design patterns implemented in SourceFileReader, SourceCodeAnalyzer and MetricsExporter, 1 facade pattern implemented in DemoClient (TableCreation.java) to hide the implementation of the Analyzer functions.
 * 3 factories
   1. AnalyzerFactory.java
   2. ExporterFactory.java